AGTTeam/BakeData/readme.txt

 BATTLE UI DISPLAY
 It is not explained in the game controls, but pressing the up/down buttons on the D-Pad toggles the display for the battle gauges and subtitles respectively.

+REMINISCENCE/DELUSION SUBTITLES
+Despite our best efforts, we were unable to find a way to successfully add subtitles to the Reminiscence and Delusion modes.
+Unless someone else is able to make a breakthrough, this will not be updated in future versions.

                          ==========================
                           CHANGES MADE TO THE GAME
                          ==========================